virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Name of the marriage officiant.

 Keeping marriage records in the Virginia Commonwealth is the responsibility of the Office of Vital Records in the Virginia Department of Health (VDH).
+Historically, churches maintained marriage records before civil records were created and managed by government offices.
+Civil documents and Virginia family court records are now the primary official documentation for marriages in Virginia.
 Copies of marriage licenses are also available at the various County Clerk Offices across the state.

 In Virginia, available marriage records include: